TetsuyaOdaka/texture-synthesis-gatys/README.md

 [Texture Synthesis Using Convolutional Neural Networks.
 Gatys, L.A. et al(2015)](https://arxiv.org/pdf/1505.07376.pdf)

- The purpose is further research of Gatsy's article.
+ The purpose is further research of amazing Gatsy's article.
- So source code keeps very simple for modification and for that reason, the sophisticated functions of chainer(i.e. updater, trainer) are not used.
+ So source codes are simple for modification and for that reason, sophisticated functions of chainer(i.e. updater, trainer) are not used.

  ## Results